Ikang is a design and applied research studio rethinking how people come together.

 Named after the Ibibio word for light, Ikang is a practice of making relations visible: between body and space, stranger and stranger, individual and collective.

-The studio is led by Odudu, an architect and artist whose practice sits at the convergence of architectural phenomenology, West African philosophy, performance, and spatial storytelling.
+The studio is led by Odudu, a designer and artist whose practice sits at the convergence of architectural phenomenology, performance, and spatial storytelling.